muchirijane/learning-code-through-github-repos/README.md

 - [Awesome Javascript Learning](https://github.com/micromata/awesome-javascript-learning) - This repo has a list of only Javascript resources that includes: free Js ebooks, blogs, videos, DOM related resources, Node Js resources and more.

 - [Javascript Stuff](https://github.com/ahfarmer/javascriptstuff-db) - This repo has an amazing resources for react resources with a website to easily get them in one place.
 You can get react starter projects, static site generators, react tutorials, developer tools and more.

+- [You Dont Know JS Yet](https://github.com/getify/You-Dont-Know-JS) - This is a series of books diving deep into the core mechanisms of the JavaScript language.

 #### Vue JS repos